lorgam/php_stack/README.md

 Access the container logs with `make logs`.

-Access the database with `make db`.
+Access the database with `make sql`.

 Enable XDebug with `make xdebug` and check that is correctly installed with `make phpv`